What is the Windows lsass.exe file and process?

 What is lsass.exe?

-A Microsoft Windows file stored in the c:\windows\system32 or c:\winnt\system32 directory that is short for Local Security Authority Subsystem Service and has the file description: LSA shell.
-This file is responsible for how Microsoft Windows handles security and security related policies, authority domain authentication, and Active Directory management on your computer.
+In Microsoft Windows, the file lsass.exe in the directory c:\windows\system32 or c:\winnt\system32 is the Local Security Authority Subsystem Service.
+It has the file description LSA shell, and is a crucial component of Microsoft Windows security policies, authority domain authentication, and Active Directory management on your computer.

 Is this file a spyware, trojan, or virus?

 The lsass.exe (L not an i) file included with Microsoft Windows is not spyware, a trojan, or a virus.
 However, like any file on your computer it can become corrupted by a virus or trojan.
 Antivirus programs can detect and clean this file if it has become infected.
 Because this file is part of Microsoft Windows users should never delete or remove this file if they think it is infected, let the antivirus program handle it.

 As mentioned at: Microsoft Security Bulletin (MS04-11) this file has had security vulnerabilities.
 Make sure your computer is up-to-date with all the latest Microsoft Windows updates.

 Finally, the files and processes: isass.exe or Isassa.exe (that is a capital 'i' and not an 'l'), lsassa.exe and lsasss.exe are infected files.
 If you see any of these file on your computer or listed in the Task Manager processes your computer is infected with the Sasser worm.
 See steps below for additional information about cleaning the computer from this file.